 Major: Strategic Communication

-As a student, you will have the unique opportunity to receive hands-on, practical, experience during a total-immersion directed project as a strategic communication specialist.
-Our program will teach you how to analyze and create effective communication.
-This culminating experience will give you the opportunity to expand your research and writing skills while providing professional experience with a company or organization of your choosing.
+Features: Hands-on, practical experience during a total-immersion directed project as a strategic communication specialist—providing a culminating experience that will expand your research and writing skills while offering professional experience with a company or organization of your choosing.

 Students will gain a whole host of interchangeable skills which will enable them to successfully serve in a variety of positions related to digital media creation and management.
 Upon graduation, our students are equipped to serve in such careers as:

 Media Director, Information Technology Director, Marketing Director, Digital Content Developer, Director of Communications, Digital Media Consultant, Social Media Specialist, Marketing/Advertising, Church Media Director, Web Design Specialist

 M.A. in Communication graduates will be able to: